 Still others are reactions to events in the news.
 Example: “Sex, lies and leadership: What we learn from the sex offender program and Catholic sex-abuse coverup”

+We give preference to writers in Minnesota.
 We generally limit writers to no more than one commentary a month, and usually people’s work is spread further apart than that.
-Even the most prolific submitters will probably only be published maybe 6-8 times a year.

 MinnPost does not publish “open letters” to public officials, companies, etc. Commentary arguments should be directed toward MinnPost readers.